-For example, if your goal is booking more speaking gigs, you could create a category aimed towards credibility and testimonies, in which you can integrate booking as a call-to-action.
+For example, if your goal is booking more speaking gigs, you could create a category aimed toward credibility and testimonies, in which you can integrate booking as a call-to-action.

-You can also create categories related to different audiences if you speak to different topics.
+You can also create categories related to different audiences if you speak on different topics.
 You could talk about mental health for young people but also senior citizens.